Courses in the Calculus Sequence

-- with a score of 5 on the Calculus BC Advanced Placement, or a score of 7 on the International Baccalaureate Calculus exam or an A in A-Level Further Mathematics may begin with Calculus III (or Honors Math A. They do not need to take Calculus II.
+- with a score of 5 on the Calculus BC Advanced Placement, or a score of 7 on the IB HL Calculus exam or an A in A-Level Mathematics should begin with Calculus III, or Honors Math A. They do not need to take Calculus II.

-- with a score of 4 on the Calculus BC Advanced Placement exam, or a score of 5 on the Calculus AB Advanced Placement exam, or a 6 on the IB HL Calculus exam or a B on the A-Level Further Maths exam, or a grade of A in a full year of high school calculus may begin with either Calculus II or Calculus III.
+- with a score of 4 on the Calculus BC Advanced Placement exam, or a score of 4 or 5 on the Calculus AB Advanced Placement exam, or a 6 on the IB HL Calculus exam or a B in A-Level Mathematics, or a grade of A in a full year of high school calculus may begin with either Calculus II or Calculus III.
 Note that such students who decide to start with Calculus III may still need to take Calculus II since it is a requirement or prerequisite for other courses.
 In particular, they MUST take Calculus II before going on to Calculus IV.

 - all others should start with Calculus I.

 - prospective Economics majors should consult the Economics department Math Requirements page).